definitelyprobably/libarithmos/README.md

     // start of code that is pertinent...

     // This code assumes that 'input' should be a decimal number.
     // If expecting binary, octal or hexadecimal then call Arithmos::binary,
     // Arithmos::octal or Arithmos::hexadecimal respectively instead.
-    // The object returned is an Arithmos::Data object.
+    // The object returned is an Arithmos::Data object, which contains the
+    // results of the string parsing.

     Arithmos::Data d = Arithmos::decimal.compare(input);

-    // Arithmos::Data object contains the results of parsing 'input': if (!d.is_number) {
+    if (!d.is_number) {
       std::cout << "  + not a number" << std::endl;
     }
     else {
       std::cout << std::boolalpha
                 << "  + is positive: "  << d.is_positive
                 << "\n  + is integer: " << d.is_integer
                 << "\n  + is zero: "    << d.is_zero
                 << "\n  + normalized: " << d.normalized
                 << std::endl;
     }